surdu/surdu.me/_content/posts/2022-10-22-write-meaningful-time-constants.md

 [Wikipedia](https://en.wikipedia.org/wiki/Magic_number_%28programming%29)
 </quote>

-Usually, time values in JavaScript are expressed in milliseconds, so what we see in code when it comes to time values is something like this:
+Let's take a look at the following line of JavaScript code:

 ```js
 performAction(retryConnection, 1320000);
 ```

-If I haven't given you the hint above, it would be hard to know what `1320000` represents.
+It is hard to know for sure what `1320000` represents.
 Is it a time interval or maybe a memory limit?

 After a code review, this code might get changed into this: